helgoboss/wish-tree/README.md

 - Error handling has not been thought of so far.
 It just panics, e.g. if a file is missing.
 While panicking is okay for my use case (packaging a distribution bundle), it might not be for others.
 Also, it doesn't which file is missing.
+- When writing a tar.gz, you can't currently customize executable bits etc.